weboxstudio/crossknowledge/README.md

 * Wit.ai [David]

 ## How to add a subject
+* Create a new codio project from our Meteor stack
 * Clone this repo
 * run `npm install`
 * Create a new folder in subjects